TuktukTaxi123/ionq-direct/README.md

 ## Features

 - **Circuit Conversion**: Converts quantum circuits into IonQ-compatible JSON format.
-- **Batch Submission**: Retrieves job ID of jobs sent to IonQ devices, allowing for easy batch submission and retreival
+- **Batch Submission and Retrieval**: Retrieves job ID of jobs sent to IonQ devices, allowing for easy batch submission and retrieval
 - **Noise Model Simulator Support**: Allows for easy use of IonQ Noisy Simulators, which is not present in the existing `pennylane-ionq` package
 - **Native Gate Support**: Coming soon.
 Allows for direct native gate submission